-FEC is useful when comparing your coverage improvements to those of someone whose penis is a different size.
-If you only want to know that you yourself are making consistent progress, it’s easier to just log Forced Skin-tube Reach monthly.
+FEC is a useful calculation when comparing your coverage improvements to those of someone whose penis is a different size, or if you don’t care to share your penis size when comparing progress.
+But if you only want to know that you yourself are making consistent progress, it’s easier to just log Forced Skin-tube Reach monthly.
 That is just the “glans showing” attribute in the above illustrations.
 How much of your glans is sticking out (still uncovered) when you force the skin forward while erect?

 On the matter of accuracy and consistency of measurements, the tricky parts about FEC are being FULLY erect and forcing skin AS FAR AS it will go without causing pain.
 The pain thing is for each individual to gauge.
 As for full erection, if you repeat the measurement a few times in the span of a couple minutes, the largest glans length you get would correspond to the fullest erection.
 The largest “glans showing” number that you get while rolling skin up would also correspond to the fullest erection (assuming you’re forcing your skin equally as hard each time) so use the largest numbers you would record on a certain day in all cases.